 It makes sense to prioritize projects that make you more comfortable and make the home more functional for your needs while you live there.
 But, unless you're never planning to move, be sure to avoid changes that are too customized or personal, otherwise, you'll end up decreasing your property value.
 That luxury bathroom or bold tiling choice will require time, effort and money for the next homeowner to replace if they don't share your taste.

-The list doesn't differentiate between do-it-yourself (DIY) and professional work, so if you go the DIY route, you'll likely spend less than the prices listed — but the amount you recoup will also depend on how well you do the work.
+The list doesn't differentiate between do-it-yourself and professional work, so if you go the DIY route, you'll likely spend less than the prices listed — but the amount you recoup will also depend on how well you do the work.

-Nationally, these are the top five projects that returned the greatest percentage of costs at resale, according to Remodeling Magazine's 2022 report:
+Nationally, these are the top five projects that returned the greatest percentage of costs at resale, according to Remodeling Magazine's 2024 report:

 1. Garage Door Replacement

-A new garage door updates the look of the home and adds to curb appeal.
-The national trend is a four-section steel door with foam insulation and insulated glass windows across the top panel.
-It's on the low end for project costs, averaging $4,041, compared with just under $4,000 last year.
-The rate of return remains high at 93% of costs, although that's 1% less than last year, according to Remodeling's reports.
+The national trend for new garage doors is a four-section steel door with foam insulation and insulated glass windows across the top panel.
+It's on the low end for project costs, averaging $4,513, up from $4,302 last year.
+The anticipated rate of return shot up to nearly double the cost (194%), almost twice as high as last year, when you might expect to recoup 103% of what you spent on this upgrade, according to Remodeling's reports.

 Photo of a house with three wood barn-style garage doors with windows across the top.

-2. Manufactured Stone Veneer Installation
+3. Manufactured Stone Veneer Installation

-3. Minor Mid-Range Kitchen Remodel
+5. Minor Mid-Range Kitchen Remodel

 Photo of a kitchen with white Shaker-style cabinets and a dishwasher with a stainless steel door.